Susmitha65/Susmitha65/README.md

-* Software developer with Python, HTML, JavaScript, and CSS.
+* Web application developer with Python, HTML, JavaScript, and CSS.
 * Passionate about building web applications and exploring new technologies.
 * Actively intrested to contribute to open-source projects in my spare time.
 * Looking for opportunities to collaborate on exciting projects.